-The Principal will notify the Niagara Catholic District School Board employee, who is the subject of the allegation, subsequent to and in consultation with Family and Children's Services Niagara and/or the Niagara Regional Police Services, that a complaint has been made and the nature of the complaint.
-The details of the allegation shall not be disclosed.
+Notification of the person who is the subject of the allegation shall be determined in consultation with Family and Children's Service and/or the Niagara Regional Police Services.

 NOTE: The timing of this notification shall be determined in consultation with FACS.